Berkeley Summer Academy of Sustainability

 Dr. Rayne Zheng

-Currently Teaching: Additive Manufacturing Processes and Systems for Advanced Materials
+Currently Teaching: Additive Fabrication Processes and Systems for Advanced Materials

 Xiaoyu (Rayne) Zheng received his Ph.D., in Mechanical Engineering, at Boston University and B.S., Mechanical Engineering, Applied Mathematics (dual degree) at Beijing University of Aeronautics and Astronautics.
 Today he is an associate professor in the Department of Materials Science and Engineering.
 His research focuses on developing additive manufacturing/3D printing techniques for materials and structures with controlled topologies and encoded properties.
 His current interests are in developing new additive fabrication techniques, multi-material synthesis, structure-property relationships, and leveraging novel artificial intelligence to create intelligent materials and systems for structural, robotics, electronics, energy, and healthcare.